Jimmy Jam and Terry Lewis

 James Samuel "Jimmy Jam" Harris III (born June 6, 1959) and Terry Steven Lewis (born November 24, 1956) are an American R&B/pop songwriting and record production team.
-They have enjoyed great success since the 1980s with various artists, most intensively with Janet Jackson.
+Their productions have received commercial success since the 1980s with various artists, most extensively Janet Jackson.
 They have written 31 top ten hits in the UK and 41 in the US.
 In 2022, the duo were inducted into the Rock and Roll Hall of Fame in the Musical Excellence category.